microsoft/language-server-protocol/specification.md

 	textDocument: VersionedTextDocumentIdentifier;

 	/**
 	 * The actual content changes.
-The content changes descibe single state changes
+The content changes describe single state changes
 	 * to the document.
 So if there are two content changes c1 and c2 for a document
 	 * in state S10 then c1 move the document to S11 and c2 to S12.
 	 */